This post contains affiliate links, clearly marked with *. If you click through and make a purchase, I will earn a small commission.

 A slow cooker

 Resist the lure of the takeaway after a hard day at work with a slow cooker.
 They cost hardly anything to run, and with a bit of organisation in the morning you can come home to a delicious, hearty casserole.
 We use ours loads in the winter.
-Slow cooking can also make a tough, cheap joint of meat taste lovely and tender.
-The 3.5 litre VonShef model from Domu.co.uk costs £19.99.
+Slow cooking can also make a tough, cheap joint of meat taste lovely and tender, but you can make many different types of dishes in one, from porridge to casseroles, chilli and even roast potatoes.

 A popcorn maker

 As I mentioned in my post Eighteen of the best green Christmas gift ideas, my daughter is addicted to popcorn.
 She goes through packets of the microwaveable stuff.
-As a poor student, she could save money and a ton of packaging with this glass popcorn maker from Amazon.
+She could save money and a ton of packaging with this glass popcorn maker* from Amazon.

-I own several nice, soft face cloths so no longer purchase disposables to clean my face.
-You could team it up with an organic cleanser like the Skin n Tonic Steam Clean cleansing balm.
+In addition, I own several nice, soft face cloths so no longer purchase disposables to clean my face at all.

 Save money on coffee

 For the person who always turns up at the office with a take out coffee, a cafetiere along with some decent filter coffee will potentially save them hundreds of pounds each year.
-You can buy this attractive glass and copper one at Domu.co.uk for £9.99.
+You can buy this attractive glass and copper BODUM one* from Amazon for £14.99.

 Reusable water bottle

 Everyone should have a reusable water bottle.
 They save money and are great if you want to reduce your environmental footprint as well.
-Evolution Organics do a nice unbreakable Santevia stainless steel water bottle for £19.99.
+For kids, a stainless steel one is a tough and practical choice, such as this one* from One Green Bottle, although I prefer my glass and silicone one.

 A sense of history

-A subscription to an organisation such as English Heritage makes a lovely present for those who like to get out and about.
-A membership will give free entry to over 400 historic places throughout the UK.
+A subscription to an organisation such as English Heritage, the RHS or the National Trust makes a lovely present for those who like to get out and about.
+A membership to such organisations will give free entry to historic places and beautiful gardens throughout the UK.
 It saves a lot of money on individual entrance fees.

-If you know of a household with a lot of gadgets, how about a Duracell 45 Minute Charger with some rechargeable batteries?
-These are a win-win for the recipient’s wallet and the environment.
+If you know of a household with a lot of gadgets, how about a battery charger* with some rechargeable batteries?
+These are a win-win, both for the recipient’s wallet and the environment.

-I love a glass of fizz or wine but won’t drink the whole bottle!
-A wine saver like this one from Domu will keep the contents of the bottle fresh and fizzy and prevent expensive waste.
+I love a glass of fizz or wine but won’t drink the whole bottle (well, not usually, anyway…).
+A wine saver like Vacu Vin one* will keep the contents of the bottle fresh and fizzy and prevent expensive waste.

 Wind up torch